SeaGL/seagl.github.io/meet.md

 <details markdown="1"><summary>What about IRC?</summary>

 In the past SeaGL’s community chat was [bridged][Matrix bridges] between Matrix and IRC, but maintaining this was technically challenging and it fell into disuse.
 If you’d like to help restore it, please get in touch!
+To coordinate without using Matrix, please contact {{ site.custom.a.email.participate }}.

 </details>